dmcmillan86/Python-PCAP-Certification/07-Understand-Python-Strings/Notes.md

 # Operators and String Functions

-You can concatenate, repetite, range slice, join, org, char, len and slice strings utilizing operators.
+You can concatenate, repeat, range slice, and slice strings utilizing operators.
+Strings have unique funcations as well in Python: upper lower, cap, split, join, ord, chr, len